edoelas/tfgBlog/_documents/GDD.md

 ## Simulation of one game

 **Disclaimer**: for some unknown reason the images have been exported with some graphical artefacts.
-Lets just imagine that the map is a perfect grid without missing lines and that all the lines are the same width.
+Let's just imagine that the map is a perfect grid without missing lines and that all the lines are the same width.

-For this simulation lets assume that there are just two actions: moving and kicking.
+For this simulation, let's assume that there are just two actions: moving and kicking.
 You can move to adjacent squares and if you get kicked you are dead.

-- This is the starting state of the game.
+This is the starting state of the game.
 Two players in each team.

 ![](./../assets/images/sim1.svg){:.img}